cloudberrydb/cloudberrydb-site/docs-contributing-guide.md

 ## How to contribute

+> **Note:**
+>
+> This guide assumes that you are already familiar with the Git processes, including how to use Git commands or GitHub Desktop to create a Pull Requests.

 ### For simple updates

 For simple updates such as typo or link fixing in a single document: